Gizra/drupal-starter/README.md

     cp .ddev/config.local.yaml.example .ddev/config.local.yaml
     ddev restart

+## PostgreSQL support

+By default, drupal-starter will install MariaDB and PostgreSQL databases MariaDB will be used, unless you change the web/sites/settings.ddev.php

 ### Troubleshooting

 If you had a previous installation of this repo, and have an error similar to `composer [install] failed, composer command failed: failed to load any docker-compose.*y*l files in /XXX/multi-repo/.ddev: err=<nil>. stderr=`